Email Configuration: Configure the Software to Send Emails

 - During a failover status check, any of the following problems are detected.

-- The current appliance is the primary node and a shared IP address is configured in /login, but its network interface is not enabled.
+- The current B Series Appliance is the primary node and a shared IP address is configured in /login, but its network interface is not enabled.

 - A shared IP address is configured in /login but is not listed as an IP address in /appliance.